kushidat/broaderPredicate_uberon/README.md

   - Sex: any
   - No. of subqueries: 1
   - Property paths: No
-  - Limit on the number of rows returned: 100
+  - Limit on the number of rows returned: 100 and No (all rows)

 The average runtime (10 times):
+- \> 300 sec / all rows [Execution date: 6 June 2024]
-- \> 5 min [Execution date: 6 June 2024]
+- \> 300 sec / 100 rows [Execution date: 6 June 2024]
-- 21 sec [Execution date: 10 August 2023, Expression Score: > 99, All rows]
+- 21 sec / all rows, Expression Score: > 99 [Execution date: 10 August 2023]
-- 38 sec [Execution date: 4 August 2023, Expression Score: > 99, All rows]
+- 38 sec / all rows, Expression Score: > 99  [Execution date: 4 August 2023]

 Results:
 [resultOfExample3-1.csv](https://github.com/kushidat/broaderPredicate_uberon/blob/main/resultOfExample3-1.csv)